AhnafNabil/poridhi.io.intern/NGINX as a Load-Balancer/1/README.md

 }
 ```

-Replace the `pubic ip` of nodejs app according to `your ec2 instances`.
+Replace the `private ip` of nodejs app according to `your ec2 instances`.

 ## Verification

 1. Visit `http://<nginx-public-ip>` in a web browser.
 You should see a response from one of the Node.js applications.

 2. Refresh the browser or make multiple requests to observe the load balancing in action.
-You should see responses alternating between Node-app-1 and Node-app-2 running on different ports.
+You should see responses alternating between `Node-app-1` and `Node-app-2` running on different ports.

     Example: